TomasMikula93/ToDo-Application-REST-API/README.md

 - Create tasks in your ToDo list
 - Mark your Task as Done
 - Change task name or description
+- Filter tasks by priority, tags, is/is not done
 - Delete them when it's done

 ## Room for Improvement